 2.)
 Red foxes are omnivores (eat plant and animal matter) that hunt rabbits, small rodents (like mice and rats), birds, and also eat vegetables, and fruits.
 They are constantly hunting.
 Even if they aren’t hungry, they will hunt and then stash their food away for safe keeping.

 3.)
-The red fox is not always red.
+These foxes are not always red.
 Some are some are black, brown, and even silver.
 There can even be color variations within the same litter.

 4.)
 Adult foxes can make about 12 different sounds where the kits can only make up to 8.